 9. Banded Water Snake

-Here’s another harmless water snake, although it resembles the venomous Copperhead.
-The Banded Water snake’s color is similar to a Copperhead’s, including the red, brownish, and orange hues.
+This harmless water snake looks like the venomous copperhead.
+The banded water snake’s color is similar to that of a copperhead, including the red, brownish, and orange hues.
 The species also share skin patterns that confuse most people who come across them.

 Featured Image Credit: Scott Delony, Shutterstock